-ERA is on the Ballot in New York State
+ERA is on the ballot in New York state

-NYCLU member Susan Gottehrer presents on the Equal Rights Amendment at Hofstra’s Day of Dialogue. // Photo Courtesy of Julia Capitelli
+Susan Gottehrer presents on the Equal Rights Amendment at Hofstra’s Day of Dialogue.

 Hofstra University closed out its Day of Dialogue on Wednesday, Oct.
 23 at 6 p.m. with a presentation from the New York Civil Liberties Union on the Equal Rights Amendment that will be on the ballot in New York State on Nov.
 5.